B23admin/kubectl-config-cleanup/README.md

 # prints the cleaned kubeconfig to stdout, similar to running: kubectl config view
 kubectl config-cleanup

-# cleanup and save the result back to the config file
+# cleanup and save the result
-kubectl config-cleanup --save
+kubectl config-cleanup --raw > ./kubeconfig-clean.yaml

 # cleanup and print the configs that were removed
 kubectl config-cleanup --print-removed --raw > ./kubeconfig-removed.yaml

-# print only the context names that would be removed during cleanup
+# print only the context names that were removed
 kubectl config-cleanup --print-removed -o=jsonpath='{ range.contexts[*] }{ .name }{"\n"}'
 ```